bitcoinnano/Bitcoin-Nano/README.md

 How can I get Bitcoin Nano?
 ===============================
-Anyone who held Bitcoin when block 500553 was mined automatically received Bitcoin Nano at the rate of 1 BTC = 1000 BTN (If you had 99 BTC at the time of the fork, you now also have 99000 BTN).
-If your Bitcoins are stored by a third party such as an exchange, then you must inquire with them about your Bitcoin Nano .
+Anyone who held Bitcoin when block 500553 was mined automatically received Bitcoin Nano at the rate of 1 BTC = 1000 BTN (If you had 99 BTC at the time of the snapshot, you now also have 99000 BTN).
+If your Bitcoins are stored by a third party such as an exchange, then you must inquire with them about your Bitcoin Nano.
 Of course, you can get BTN via buying or mining.